-You do not need a referral to visit our clinic for a mole check; however, in some cases, it’s smart to get a referral from your doctor to make the most of Medicare benefits.
+You do not need a referral to visit our clinic for a mole or skin check; however, in some cases, it’s smart to get a referral from your doctor to make the most of Medicare benefits.

 We will take a biopsy and may remove the lesion in your appointment.
 If the biopsy comes back clear, then we do nothing.
 If the biopsy seems suspicious, we will offer treatment.

 Once the lab has your biopsy sample, they will process it.
 We expect 1-2 weeks usually, but we will advise you of how quickly the lab will process your test and give us the results.
 We’ll call you to schedule another appointment unless you’ve already made one, to discuss your results.